ShaikhBorhanUddin/Inventory_Management/README.md

 ## ✅ Future Improvements

-- Add automated triggers for stock updates.
-- Integrate with a front-end dashboard for visualization.
-- Implement stored procedures for complex transactions.
-- Enhance reporting features (monthly stock report, supplier performance, etc.).
+To enhance the functionality and usability of the Inventory Management System, several future improvements are planned.
+These include implementing automated triggers to ensure real-time stock updates, which will improve inventory accuracy and operational efficiency.
+A front-end dashboard integration is also envisioned to provide interactive visualizations and easier access to key metrics for stakeholders.
+Additionally, incorporating stored procedures will help streamline complex transactions and enforce consistent business logic at the database level.
+Finally, expanding the system’s reporting capabilities—such as generating monthly stock summaries and evaluating supplier performance—will support deeper business insights and data-driven decision-making.

 ## 💡 Tools Used

 **`PostgreSQL`** **`Tableau`** **`Microsoft Excel`**